dashdotrobot/bicyclewheel/content/pages/app.md

-Title: The App
+Title: How to use the app
 Authors: Matthew Ford
-Slug: app
+Slug: app-instructions
+Show_in_menu: false

 ## Launch the Bicycle Wheel App